cichy1173/starbook_blog/content/news/coreboot-850.md

 ---
-title: "Coreboot 8.50 released for Starbook MK VI and LabTop MK IV"
+title: "Coreboot 8.50 released for Starbook MK VI and LabTop MK IV (update: it is testing)"
 date: 2023-06-14T15:17:19+02:00
 draft: false
 ---